 The students took these boats across a lake to where a volcano, Mt.
 Taal, was there in the middle of the huge lake.

 They hiked quite a bit to get to the crater here.
 Can you see the steam bubbling out of the earth?
 What a hot place!
 There were other places with bubbling mud and steam vents.
 It is a good thing the steam is being let out, or I would be afraid it would blow!
 Very hot and quite a marvelous creation.
+There is a lake in the middle of the volcano and a small rock island in the middle of that.
+So you have an island (Luzon) in an ocean (Pacific) with an island (Mt.
+Taal) inside a lake (Lake Taal) with an island (small rock) inside a lake (crater lake).
+A unique wonder in the world.

 Can you see the students like ants hiking around the crater lake?
 They had to learn about perseverance and helping each other.
 What a beautiful day to meet with their Creator.